-Availa ability Component Function Where to install it?
+Availability Component Function Where to install it?
 On- prem Cloud Management Server Manages the agents.
 Provides the web interface to users.
-On a machine running Windows or Linux + - Components for Remote Installation Saves agent installation packages to a local folder On the Windows machine running the management server + - Monitoring Service Provides the dashboard and reporting functionality - Bootable Media Builder Creates bootable media On a machine running Windows or Linux - Command-Line Tool Provides the command-line interface On a machine running Windows or Linux + + Backup Monitor tor Enables users to monitor On a machine running backups outside the web interface Windows or macOS + + Storage Node Stores backups.
+On a machine running Windows or Linux + - Components for Remote Installation Saves agent installation packages to a local folder On the Windows machine running the management server + Monitoring Service Provides the dashboard and reporting functionality On the machine running the management server + - Bootable Media Builder Creates bootable media On a machine running Windows or Linux + - Command-Line Tool Provides the command-line interface On a machine running Windows or Linux + + Backup Monitor Enables users to monitor backups outside the web On a machine running Windows or macOS + + interface Storage Node Stores backups.
 Is required for cataloging and deduplication.
-On a machine running Windows + -
+On a machine running Windows + - Catalog Service Performs cataloging of backups on storage nodes On a machine running Windows + - PXE Server Enables booting machines into bootable media through the network On a machine running Windows + -